Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 On Windows, run the .msi installation package to install and setup node.js

-Go to that directory and run the pfodWebDesigner.bat (or pfodWebDesigner.sh) to finish the installation of the express and express-session modules and to start the local server.
+Go to that directory and run the pfodWebDesigner.bat (or pfodWebDesigner.sh) to start the local server.
+No additional npm packages are loaded or updated.

 The server starts on port 3000 on the computer's IP.